Secure Static Content Hosting with S3, CloudFront, and Basic Authentication

 Final Notes

-- Scalable S3 storage with hidden public access
+- Scalable S3 storage with no direct public access

 - Global CloudFront CDN with HTTPS

-Security Tip: Rotate your Basic Auth credentials periodically and monitor CloudFront logs (S3 bucket logs or Lambda@Edge logs) for unauthorized attempts.
+Security Tip: Rotate Basic Auth credentials periodically and monitor CloudFront logs (S3 bucket logs or Lambda@Edge logs) for unauthorized attempts.
+For production use cases with more complex authentication requirements, consider integrating with Cognito or an external identity provider instead of Basic Auth.